 Instructions

-- Placing rod over the baking sheet lined with parchment paper, sprinkle with your choice of sprinkles, nuts, or candies, gently twisting the rod to make sure all sides are covered.
-Place rod on lined baking sheet to set.
-Repeat for the rest of the pretzel rods until all chocolate or pretzels are used.
-Recipe will make about 30 pretzel rods.
+- Place the dipped rod over the baking sheet lined with parchment paper, sprinkle with your choice of sprinkles, nuts, or candies, gently twisting the rod to ensure all sides are covered.

 Notes